 Missions always need a place where you will work to achieve your goal.
 For instance, missions were established in places like Texas and California where they could farm, build forts, and be logistically close to Mexico City for resources.
 Sometimes a location can’t be defined, so you set a direction or “true north”.
 Other times the destination is clear so you can embark right away.
 Where will you start?

 The when and how seem to be intertwined.
 You want to prepare, but you recognize that you also need to figure things out as you go.
 Go ahead and set a date and begin.

 3. Team up and Go

 Who will you go on a mission with?
 In business, finding the right partners can be both the hardest and most important success factor.
-In Zero to One, Peter Thiel asks: “Why would someone join your company as its 20th engineer when she could go work at Google for more money and more prestige?”
+In Zero to One: Notes on Startups, or How to Build the Future, Peter Thiel asks: “Why would someone join your company as its 20th engineer when she could go work at Google for more money and more prestige?”
 He continues, “The only good answers are specific to your company […] But there are two general kinds of good answers: answers about your mission and answers about your team.
 You’ll attract the employees you need if you can explain why your mission is compelling: not why it’s important in general, but why you’re doing something important that no one else is going to get done.”
 This is how you turn a boring mission statement activity into an exciting mission that reflects what you’re up to.